dtcu0ng/H81M-DS2-Hackintosh/README.md

 | ✅  | Bootcamp***  |

 Notes:
-(*): GT730 (Kepler) is natively support in Catalina, other NVIDIA card please check before install Catalina.
+(*): GT730 (Kepler) is natively support in Catalina, other NVIDIA card please check before install Mojave or above.

 # Not working
 | Status  | Functions: |